MetaSeal: Defending Against Image Attribution Forgery Through Content-Dependent Cryptographic Watermarks: Image Attribution Watermark:

 Crucially, unlike conventional digital signatures that assume direct access to the signed message $M$ and verify $S$ by checking if $\mathsf{pk}(S) = M$, watermarking complicates this process.
 Since embedding alters the image, the extracted features may not match the original, i.e., $f(I^\star) \neq f(I) = M$ is not guaranteed~\citep{korus2017digital,fairozedifficulty}, making $M$ inaccessible from $I^\star$ alone via $f$.
 To ensure correct verification, our scheme requires exact recovery of both $M$ and $S$, i.e., $\hat{M} = M$ and $\hat{S} = S$, such that $\mathsf{pk}(\hat{S}) = \hat{M}$.
 To achieve this, we jointly encode $(M, S)$ into a visual pattern $V$ via \textbf{PatternEnc}, shifting the verification requirement to accurate visual pattern extraction, while $f(I')\approx M$ can be used as supplementary verification.

+In our work, we use QR code as the visual pattern $V$ since it can store a significant amount of information in a small, visually compact area.
+This makes them ideal for embedding large payloads.
+Also, it includes built-in error correction mechanisms that allow for data recovery even if part of the code is damaged or obscured, and it supports easy and reliable scanning by machines like smartphones.

-\textbf{Security Against Forgery.} This security guarantee of the proposed visual attribution signature against forgery attacks follows directly from the existential unforgeability of the underlying digital signature scheme (e.g., ECDSA).
-Formally:
+This security guarantee of the proposed visual attribution signature against forgery attacks follows directly from the existential unforgeability of the underlying digital signature scheme (e.g., ECDSA)~\citep{goldwasser1988digital}.
+We provide further analysis and demonstrations of resistance to adaptive forgery attacks in Sec.~\ref{sec:unforgery}.